This post may contain affiliate links. Please read our disclosure policy.

 How To Make Chess Pie

-1. Press the dough firmly into a lightly buttered 5-inch baking dish using your fingertips or the back of a spoon.
+1. Press the dough firmly into a lightly buttered 5×5-inch baking dish using your fingertips or the back of a spoon.

 1. Bake for 18-20 minutes, until lightly golden.
-Remove from the oven and set aside to cool.
+Remove from the oven and let cool.

-1. In a medium-sized bowl, whisk together the sugar, cornmeal, and flour.
+1. In a medium bowl, whisk together the sugar, cornmeal, and flour.

-1. Add the melted butter, milk, white vinegar, vanilla, and lightly beaten eggs to the bowl.
-Whisk until all of the ingredients are blended.
+1. Add the melted butter, milk, vinegar, vanilla, and lightly beaten eggs.
+Whisk until smooth.

-1. Pour the filling over the baked pie crust and place the baking dish on a rimmed baking sheet to catch any possible spills.
+1. Pour the filling over the cooled crust.
+Place the baking dish on a rimmed baking sheet.

-1. Carefully place the pie in the oven and bake for 25-30 minutes or until the center of the pie no longer wobbles and a toothpick inserted into the center of the pie comes out clean.
+1. Bake for 25-30 minutes, until the center is set and a toothpick inserted in the middle comes out clean.

 Expert Tips

-• Let the pie cool before slicing.
-After baking, allow the pie to cool completely before slicing to ensure that the filling sets properly.
+• Let the Pie Cool Completely: Allow the pie to cool fully before slicing so the filling sets properly.

 Frequently Asked Questions